-The mission of the PhD program in P-12 Educational Leadership is to further develop the capacity of educational leaders for the diverse needs of P-12 educational environments.
-The PhD program in P-12 Educational Leadership engages PhD students in a relevant, demanding curriculum focusing on leadership and involves a high level of academic rigor with a relentless commitment to social justice education, and a unique programmatic focus on literacy leadership.
+The mission of the PhD program in P-12 Educational Leadership is to further develop the capacity of educational leaders for the diverse and evolving needs of PK-12 educational environments.
+The PhD program in P-12 Educational Leadership engages PhD students in relevant, demanding curriculum focused on leadership capacity, which involves high levels of academic rigor, with a relentless commitment to social justice education, and a unique programmatic focus on literacy leadership.

-Candidates seeking this degree program often serve a variety of school leadership capacities: the principalship, school-level leaders, curriculum directors, instructional directors, assistant and associate superintendents, and superintendents, all of whom understand and apply education research.
+Candidates who seek this specialized degree program often serve in a variety of school leadership capacities: the assistant principalship, the principalship, school-level leaders, such as coaches, curriculum directors, instructional directors, assistant and associate superintendents, and superintendents, all of whom are required to understand, consume, and apply education research.

 - 24 hours in the primary area of P-12 Leadership specialization (previous LSU Educational Leadership graduate coursework may be accepted; other prior coursework considered on a case-by-case basis),

-The student must pass a General Exam consisting of written questions and a comprehensive oral exam; 2) successfully propose a Dissertation Proposal which is typically the first 3 chapters of a proposed dissertation study, including an oral defense of the proposal; 3) gain Internal Review Board (IRB) approval, and 4) complete a dissertation study, collecting, analyzing, and writing up research results and successfully passing an oral defense of the dissertation.
+Candidates must: 1) successfully complete a General Exam consisting of written responses to questions and a comprehensive oral exam; 2) successfully propose a Dissertation Proposal which is typically the first 3 chapters of a proposed dissertation study, including an oral defense of the proposal; 3) gain Internal Review Board (IRB) approval, and 4) complete a dissertation study, collecting, analyzing, and writing up research results and successfully passing an oral defense of the dissertation study.

 In addition to the Graduate School requirements, the P-12 Educational Leadership program requires:

 - Minimum one-page letter of intent that explains the reasons why you are seeking a PhD,